Digestion & Acne: How To Get Clear Skin By Healing Your Gut

 Top 6 Digestion Boosters for Beautiful Skin

-Great skin can do wonders for your confidence and pocket book (think, no more acne treatments and expensive cover-ups)!
+Great skin can do wonders for your confidence.
+Plus, just knowing you are taking care of it can make you feel better about your skin long term.
 Incorporating these six daily tips into your routine, along side enough sleep, will help uncover your own radiant and glowing skin.
-After a few weeks of instituting these changes, you may choose to never go back.

-1. Ditch dairy, sugar, gluten and soy (at least temporarily)
+1. Ditch dairy, sugar, and gluten (at least temporarily)

 Many people have food allergies, but even more have food sensitivities.
-Often skin conditions are caused by these sensitive foods; many people go for years without ever addressing the core problem.
+Often skin conditions are influenced by sensitive foods; many people go for years without ever addressing the core problem.
 If there is one thing that you try in this list, this is it.
-Quit these four common sensitive foods for three weeks and watch your skin transform.
 These foods can lead to intestinal inflammation and affect your healthy gut flora and thus, overall digestion and skin.

 2. Take a daily probiotic

 Support your gut flora by taking a daily probiotic supplement.
-These “good bacteria” live in our digestive tract and help keep our pH levels in a place allowing our bodies to absorb skin-benefiting nutrients and also help with the removal of wastes.
+These “good bacteria” live in our digestive tract and help keep our microbiome flourishing, allowing our bodies to absorb skin-benefiting nutrients and also help with the removal of wastes.
 You can also get these good probiotics in raw sauerkraut and kombucha.

 3. Supplement with raw apple cider vinegar